nickcostanzo42/TwitterAppKM/README.md

 jQuery

 NPM Packages used:
-Express, Mustache-Express, Nodemon, Request, and Twitter
+Express, Mustache-Express, Nodemon, Request, Dotenv, and Twitter

 **Note the bearer-token-script used for authentacting for Twitter usage